Alexander Hamilton: Myth and the Man Part 2: He Was Not a Hero at the Battle of White Plains.

 2. What was Captain Hamilton’s artillery position in the American line at White Plains?
 Did any of his cannon see action that day?
 Was any of his artillery present on Chatterton Hill?
 Was he in personal command of any cannon during the battle?

-What are the specifics of the Battle of White Plains, both the opening salvo and the main assault on Chatterton Hill by the British and Hessians.
-What American forces were involved in countering the attack on Chatterton Hill?
+What are the Specifics of the Battle of White Plains as to the Opening Salvo and the Main British and Hessian Assault on Chatterton Hill?

 The Battle of White Plains occurred on October 28th, 1776.
 It occurred in two parts or stages if you like.
 The British, Hessian and American forces began the action at approximately 10 AM that morning.
 The battle of the first stage raged a mile and a half in front of the American line when regiments from two American brigades were sent forward to harass the enemy that advanced in two main columns.
 This action lasted anywhere from thirty minutes to an hour before the Americans, for fear of being flanked, withdrew.
 The second and main action of the day, though shorter, occurred on the American far right on Chatterton Hill.
 While the right column of Howe’s army was satisfied in holding their position and facing Washington’s main force that was dug in, four thousand Hessian and British troops ascended Chatterton Hill against sixteen hundred to two thousand ‘rebel’ defenders.
 The action only lasted about fifteen to thirty minutes with the withdrawal of the Americans from Chatterton Hill.
 Except for artillery shells thrown towards the American line, there was no other action that day and within a few days, the American army had withdrawn and British Gen. Howe moved his forces back towards New York City.